 In June 2020 the SMC issued a survey to members of Anglican Schools Australia (ASA) requesting details requesting details of their complaint handling policies.
-A corresponding survey will be sent to members of Anglicare Australia in 2021.
+A corresponding survey is planned for members of Anglicare Australia in 2023.
 The SMC will continue to collaborate with ASA and Anglicare Australia to determine whether standard or template clauses would assist such institutions.